Britman72/yt-dlp-hd/README.md

 ### INI Settings

 - maxres - Set the maximum resolution for the video.
 Available options are: Best, 4k, 1080p, 720p, 480p.
 If the resolution you specifiy isn't available to download then it will grab the next best quality.
-- yt-dlp-path - Set the path to the folder where the original yt-dlp.exe is stored (do not include yt-dlp.exe in the path)
+- yt-dlp-path - Set the path to the folder where the original yt-dlp.exe binary is stored.
 - ffmpeg-path - Set the path to the folder where the ffmpeg.exe binary is installed.
 - debug - Set to "true" to log the output to yt-dlp.log or false for no logging.